 Current UM students and incoming transfer students can check course equivalencies by using the Transfer Credit Equivalency search.
 Transfer credit may be posted as an exact equivalent to a U-M course, departmental credit, or interdepartmental credit.

 If you don't see a course listed in the search results, there is a process for having it evaluated.
 Be sure to review all transfer credit policies and procedures before registering for a course at another school.
-Current students hoping to use transfer credit to meet U-M requirements must consult with a general or department advisor in advance.
+Current students hoping to use transfer credit to meet U-M requirements must consult with a general or concentration advisor in advance.

 Please read carefully.